juagudeloo/Proyecto_DL-Trials/Inversion_model_1D/wavelength_as_channels/README.md

 Reduced resolution.

-layers: changing the number of layers to check the best results.
+kernel_s: changing the size of the kernel to use in the convolutional layer.